-The Council recognises that making information available proactively is in the public interest and imposing high levels of charges for routine information could be seen to undermine public access to official information.
-Most of the information made available under the Model Publication Scheme is published on the Council's website and will be made available no cost.
+We recognise making information available proactively is in the public interest and imposing high levels of charges for routine information could be seen to undermine public access to official information.
+Most of the information made available under the Model Publication Scheme is published on this website and will be made available no cost.

 The Model Publication Scheme allows for fees to be charged where it can be justified.
-The Council will only charge a fee where a statutory charge applies or the information is provided in hard copy form.
+We will only charge a fee where a statutory charge applies or the information is provided in hard copy form.

 How are they published?

-Most of the information made available under the Model Publication Scheme is published on the website.
-Where the document or information is not available on the website, the guide to information will specify who to contact to arrange an appointment to view or obtain copies.
+Most of the information made available under the Model Publication Scheme is published on this website.
+Where the document or information is not available on the website, this guide to information will specify who to contact to arrange an appointment to view or obtain copies.

 What about information not published under the Publication Scheme?

-Information held by the Council, which has not been published under this Scheme, can be requested in writing under the Freedom of Information Act.
+Information held by us which has not been published under this scheme can be requested in writing under the Freedom of Information Act.

 Ashfield District Council